skeptiqos/qsl/README.md

 ## shape

-* Non parametrics methods for identifying unusual shapes in timeseries (aka collective outliers)
+* Non parametrics methods for identifying unusual shapes in timeseries (aka collective outliers), using Discord/Motif
-* Various methods such as Discord/Motif, Kolmogorov-Smirnov 2-sample test
 * These look at sub series of pre-specified window length ``m``

 ### Discord